 Unlike Seller Fulfilled Prime, Fulfillment by Amazon (FBA) allows sellers to send their products to Amazon, where the company will handle storage, packing, and shipping.
-As one of Amazon’s numerous FBA sellers, you’re probably already aware of the increasing fees.

 What Are Amazon FBA Fees?